Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 The Celtic Knot Font is perfect for designing craft projects!

-Because it is totally resizeable it can be scaled to fit any project.
-Create your Celtic Knotwork on your computer and modify it until you get exactly the perfect knotwork for your project - then print it!
+Create unique Celtic knotwork on your computer - play with it until you get exactly the perfect knotwork for your project - then print it!

 Just some of the crafts for which it can be used: